KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

   c. `extraConfigs.serviceType` = `ClusterIP`
   d.
 For more advanced configurations, such as `dataNetwork`, consult the [TKG and NSX ALB documentation](TODO where to link to).

-3. On the management cluster, create a workload cluster configuraiton file with the following contents:
+3. On the management cluster, create a workload cluster configuration file with the following contents:

    ```
    # These are required for this guide